JavierOrdonezA/ALMA-Cold-Region-Tracker-Dynamic-Event-Detection-and-Analysis/README.md

 # Initialize the processor with the path to ALMA data
 processor = ALMADataProcessor('/path/to/alma/file.fits')

-# Initialize the processor with the ALMA data file
-processor = ALMADataProcessor(file)

 # Step 1: Compute the statistics of the ALMA cube
 std_alma_cube = processor.compute_alma_cube_statistics(plot_histogram=False)